 Our board of directors is responsible for the oversight of management and the strategy of our company and for establishing corporate policies.
 Our board of directors meets periodically during the year to review significant developments affecting us and to act on matters requiring the approval of our board of directors.
 Our board of directors met six times during our last fiscal year.
 The audit, risk and finance committee met eight times during our last fiscal year.
+The compensation committee met six times during our last fiscal year.
 The nominating and governance committee met four times during our last fiscal year.
 During our last fiscal year, each director other than Luis von Ahn and Elliot Geidt, each of whom no longer serve on our board of directors, attended 75% or more of the aggregate of the meetings of our board of directors and of the committees on which he or she served.
 Although we do not have a formal policy regarding director attendance at our annual meeting of stockholders, we encourage our directors and nominees for director to attend.
 Five of our ten then-serving directors attended the 2022 Annual Meeting via webcast.